 • The age of the child

 • Insurance coverage

 Based on the aforementioned factors, the cost of a school physical can range from nothing (covered by insurance) to $100, although the average cost is around $40 to $50.
 If your child is in need of a school physical, bring them to Dr Pedro Ylisastigui, MD!
 Our physician is experienced at performing school physicals and can help you make sure your child is in good health!
-We have two Florida locations to better serve you: one in Lehigh Acres, and one in Fort Myers.
+We are conveniently located at 1150 Lee Blvd. #4 Lehigh Acres, FL 33936.
 We look forward to serving you!
 We serve patients from Lehigh Acres FL, Fort Myers FL, Buckingham FL, Cypress Lake FL, Gateway FL, Cape Coral FL, Palmona Park FL, and Alva FL.